eric-p-hutchins/code-dream/README.md

 TODO
 ----

+* Make a mode to just generate the output file without showing the realtime version on screen

+* Add ability to pass more options to gif and video output (bitrate, framerate, colors, etc.)

 * Fix frame rate of realtime video to not always use constant delay but only wait the difference between the time it took to draw and the frame time